 Differential diagnosis includes trisomy 18, COFS syndrome and fetal akinesia deformation sequence (see these terms).
-Other conditions with macrocephaly and severe growth and developmental delay such as chromosome breakage disorders, DNA damage repair disorders, macrocephalic primordial dwarfisms and certain forms of carbohydrate deficient glycoprotein syndromes may also show some overlap.
+Other conditions with microcephaly and severe growth and developmental delay such as chromosome breakage disorders, DNA damage repair disorders, microcephalic primordial dwarfisms and certain forms of carbohydrate deficient glycoprotein syndromes may also show some overlap.

 In cases with a family history, prenatal diagnosis is available and possible by amniocentesis or chorionic villus sampling and cytogenetic analysis.
 Targeted mutation analysis of the Hutterite mutation is available prenatally (although rarely pursued) and in some instances carrier testing of both Hutterite parents of a presumed affected pregnancy can strengthen the possibility of diagnosis.